Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Individuals Fund – funding increased to $500,000

-Queensland Arts Showcase Program (QASP) – funding increased to $2 million
+Queensland Arts Showcase Program (QASP) – funding increased to $2m

 Australia Council for the Arts Response Package – grant and reporting relief, funding adjustments, online learning series, First Nations support, digital support.

 The arts and culture sector has been significantly impacted by the pandemic with performances unable to occur and spaces closed.
-The Palaszczuk Government’s $22.5 million package will help support the recovery of the arts and culture sector.
-This includes $11.3 million to offset revenue losses in the music and performing arts venues.
+The Government’s $22.5m package will help support the recovery of the arts and culture sector.
+This includes $11.3m to offset revenue losses in the music and performing arts venues.

-As part of the $17.5 million plan to protect families of health heroes, thousands of Queensland’s front-line health workers could be provided free accommodation if they want to self-isolate.
-Details of the plan are included below.
-More information about this plan will be available soon.
+As part of the $17.5m plan to protect families of health workers, thousands of Queensland’s front-line health workers could be provided free accommodation if they want to self-isolate.
+Details of the plan are included below:

-Money provided to HHS to ensure staff could be accommodated as close to home as possible,
+Money provided to Queensland Hospital and Health Services to ensure staff could be accommodated as close to home as possible

 The program would be reassessed in six months.

-Queensland will also invest an extra $1.2 billion to expand:
+Queensland will also invest an extra $1.2bn to expand:

 Resources project support